University-of-Manitoba-Computer-Science/tools-n-techniques/topic12/topic-5.md

 ================

-Caddy can be installed using `apt`, but you need to do a little bit of extra set up --- Caddy's packages are *not* in the Ubuntu repositories.
+Caddy can be installed using `apt`, but you need to do a little bit of extra set up --- while Caddy's packages are in the Debian repositories, they are out of date!
 Instead, Caddy hosts its own repositories, and you can add that repository to the set of repositories `apt` can download from on your system.

 The [Caddy documentation] describes what commands you should run, you can run these commands in your terminal in your Linux system.
 One addition to the Caddy